 Milwaukee’s research shows that MEP (mechanical, electrical, and plumbing) contractors usually prefer small angle grinders.
 These 4-1/2 – 5-inch grinders are well-suited for the MEP Pros’ occasional use.
 When the job calls for a grinder, the task typically takes a short time.
 So it’s not an everyday tool.
 The relatively few MEP guys that use a grinder frequently often opt for a 6-inch model.

 6-inch grinders are the tool of choice for fabricators who need to grind every day.
 These Pros need to clean up welds, make cuts, and other tough grinds.
 The medium angle grinder class has the power for these tasks whereas the smaller ones don’t have the fortitude.

 It’s not unusual for fabricators to have at hand several grinders of different sizes, switch styles (paddle or slide), and attached accessories.
 These Pros get a big productivity boost by just grabbing the pre-loaded grinder that’s best for the job instead of switching wheels with every task.
 It also helps that they’re doing their work in a shop rather than moving from jobsite to jobsite.

-Many large angle grinders accommodate both 7- and 9- inch wheels, but some are dedicated to one diameter.
-Pros generally seem to prefer 9-inch grinders here in the US while the global trend is toward 7-inch wheels.
-Part of that is preference, part is simply which diameter wheels are easiest to get hold of.
+Many large angle grinders accommodate both 7- and 9-inch wheels, but some are dedicated to one diameter.
+Pros generally seem to prefer 9-inch grinders here in the U.S. while the global market trends toward 7-inch wheels.
+Part of that is preference and part is simply which diameter wheels are easiest to get hold of.

 Angle grinders are cutting the cord along with nearly all major power tools.
 Of course, there’s still a runtime trade-off: fabricators and oil/gas pipeline Pros must have multiple batteries charged and ready to roll to work all day.
 It’s a huge convenience to not have a cord dragging behind you but you still need the runtime to complete the job.